johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar.md

 .input(human, "data/humans.csv", "csv").
 ```

-### pragma output
+### Processing Instruction output

-The `output` pragma instructs the parser to write facts from the named intensional relation to an
+The `output` processing instruction instructs the parser to write facts from the named intensional relation to an
 external file.
-This pragma **requires** that the relation be previously defined via the `infer`
+This processing instruction **requires** that the relation be previously defined via the `infer`
-pragma.
+processing instruction.

 ![output](images/output.png)